 From age of the player, to your budget and even the musical style that you prefer, there are a few things to consider, before buying your first guitar: There are many "buying guides" out there, but we think most of them are not all that helpful (a beginner would never care about types of wood, for instance!) so PMT decided to make a buying guide with everything you actually need to know!
 No more, and no less...

-1) IS ACOUSTIC GUITAR WHAT YOU REALLY WANT?
+1) IS AN ACOUSTIC GUITAR WHAT YOU REALLY WANT?

 Acoustic guitar models: classical, jumbo, super jumbo

-2) GIVE YOUR CHILD A CHILDREN'S GUITAR (3/4 Size models)
+2) GIVE YOUR CHILD A CHILDREN'S GUITAR (1/2 or 3/4 Size models, depending on age)

-Children have smaller hands than adults, so if you're buying an acoustic guitar for a ten-year old child, for instance, the best option is to chose a smaller-sized instrument, which will make playing easier.
+Children have smaller hands than adults, so if you're buying an acoustic guitar for a ten-year old child, for instance, the best option is to chose a smaller-sized, 1/2 size guitar, which will make playing easier.
 It's usually better to buy a smaller, cheaper guitar for a kid, than a more expensive model meant for adults - which they might find too hard to play, and this could even put them off playing the instrument altogether!

 Another good option for children is to buy them an ukulele instead, if you just want give your kids a taste of how fun music can be.
 Ukes are also very easy to play!

-- Some advantages of smaller, 3/4 guitars: often cheaper (under £60) therefore not a big investment, which might be a good idea if you're not sure you (or the person you're buying the guitar for) will actually end up dedicating time to playing guitar...
-Many 3/4-size acoustic guitars are suitable for children, but you'll notice some more expensive models too - ever since Ed Sheeran chose a 3/4 guitar as his main instrument, it's been a popular choice for grown ups, too!
-They are suitable for adults if the player has smaller hands, or even as a "travel guitar", cheap and easy to carry.
+- Many 3/4-size acoustic guitars are suitable for children, but you'll notice some more expensive models too - ever since Ed Sheeran chose a 3/4 guitar as his main instrument, it's been a popular choice for grown ups, too!
+They are suitable for adults with smaller hands, but for small children, better to choose a 1/2 size guitar.

 At PMT, we separate Classical Guitars from the standard Acoustic Guitar models, to make it easier for you to choose one or the other.
 They are both acoustic guitars, but they sound and feel very different.